-If you’re one of the million international students studying in the USA, you might be worried about how to finance the rest of your education.
+If you’re one of the million international students studying in the U.S., you might be worried about how to finance your education.
 Schools in the USA can be expensive, and international students don’t have access to the same kind of U.S. federal financial aid as their American counterparts.

 Although student loans are an option, most lenders require international students to have a USA-based cosigner to qualify for a loan.
-But don’t get discouraged!
-There are some lenders that offer no-cosigner loans for international students.
+Don’t be discouraged!
+Some lenders offer international students loans without a cosigner.

-Education loans in the U.S. typically don’t use collateral, meaning you don’t have to provide anything of value — such as a house or car — to the lender to secure the loan.
+Education loans in the U.S. are typically no-collateral loans, meaning you don’t have to provide anything of value – such as a house or car – to the lender to secure the loan.
 Instead, lenders rely on your income and creditworthiness to decide whether you’re eligible for a loan.
 However, loans from around the world will vary on this requirement, meaning they could require a cosigner or collateral.

-Lenders understand that college students find it difficult to meet their criteria, so many offer a workaround: you can qualify for a loan if you add a cosigner — someone with good credit and a reliable source of income that applies for the loan with you.
+Lenders understand that college students find it difficult to meet their criteria, so many offer a workaround: you can qualify for a student loan if you add a cosigner – someone with good credit and a reliable source of income who applies for the loan with you.

 A cosigner essentially agrees to take on responsibility for repaying the loan if you can’t (or don’t) make your payments.
 That way, the lender is more likely to approve your loan application because they have a safety net in place.